ChrisW-priv/PersonalVault/zettelkasten/Closure.md

 > [!Definition]
 > Record storing a function together with an environment.
 In practice, closure is an option to reference variables from outside the scope of function.

-Closure is actually really closely related to [[Object oriented programming]], and in languages that do not support oop, is used as a supplement for it.
+Closure is actually really closely related to [Object oriented programming](Object%20oriented%20programming), and in languages that do not support oop, is used as a supplement for it.

 ## Code
 Let's create a function that implements memoisation to some unary function: